Should You Take A Probiotic Every Day?

 Why should I take a probiotic?

 Your body does not make probiotics on its own.
-Your gut is a combination of “good” and “bad” bacteria.
-Harmful gut bacteria comes from several different factors, including diet choices, illnesses, antibiotics, and other medicines you are prescribed, chlorine in the drinking water, contraception, and stress from our daily lives.
+Your gut is a combination of good bacteria and bad bacteria.
+Gut dysbiosis comes from several different factors, including diet choices, illnesses, antibiotics, and other medicines you are prescribed, chlorine in the drinking water, contraception, and stress from our daily lives.
 Many of these factors cannot be easily removed, so the addition of good bacteria is necessary to regain balance in our gut.

 Wondering what are probiotics’ benefits?
 Probiotics are an easy way to regain that balance.
-By adding a probiotic supplement that your doctor approves to your daily routine, your body will have help countering harmful bacteria that enters your gut.
+By adding a probiotic supplement that your doctor approves to your daily routine, your body will have help countering harmful bacteria in your gut.

 Why should I take a probiotic every day?

-Science has shown that the discontinuing of taking care of your intestinal microbiota can have the same effect on your body.
+Science has shown that discontinuing taking care of your gut microbiome can have the same effect on your body.
 The benefits of probiotics for women, specifically, have been studied to show why probiotics should be taken every day.
 In one study, women were asked to take two specific strains of Lactobacillus; rhamnosus and reuteri, and they were monitored for the impact the strains had on their vagina.
 After only seven days, the strains were found in the vaginas of women taking probiotics.

 The next step of the study was for some women to stop taking the probiotic daily.
 Once these women stopped taking the probiotic every day, the strains exited the body within a week1.
 This quick transformation shows that probiotics did not hang out in their body for long once they stopped ingesting them.